 To really understand how Rails works, you need to have a solid base in the guts of the web.
 You’ve already covered some of this in previous sections (and if you went through the Ruby curriculum you can just skim it), but this time you’ll get a chance (in the project) to reach out and make some real web requests.

-- Identify the 4 most commonly used HTTP verbs.
+- The 4 most commonly used HTTP verbs.

 HTTP is just a way of structuring the request-and-response conversation between your browser and the server.
 Actually, it’s not even a conversation since it is stateless… it’s more of an “ask and receive”.
 The protocol outlines how that brief piece of dialogue should occur.